Discerning the Priesthood

 How to overcome worries and concerns

-Speak with God,
+Speak with God in prayer,

-Speak with the Vocations Director,
+Speak with the Vocation Director,

 Meditate on Scripture passages where God calls people,